Causal effect on a target population: a sensitivity analysis to handle missing covariates: Application on critical care data

 \section{Application on critical care data}

-A motivating application for this work is the generalization to a French target population -- represented by the \href{http://www.traumabase.eu/fr_FR}{Traumabase} registry -- of the CRASH-3 trial \citep{crash32019}, evaluating Tranexamic Acide (TXA) to prevent death from Traumatic Brain Injury (TBI). \modif{In this application we consider a surrogate outcome being a score, the Disability Rating Scale (DRS), to be compliant with the continuous outcome framework of our sensitivity analysis as the primary indicator is binary.
-Therefore this application is only illustrative}
+A motivating application \modifbis{of our} work is the generalization to a French target population -- represented by the \href{http://www.traumabase.eu/fr_FR}{Traumabase} registry -- of the CRASH-3 trial \citep{crash32019}, evaluating Tranexamic Acide (TXA) to prevent death from Traumatic Brain Injury (TBI).

 \paragraph{CRASH-3} A total of 175 hospitals in 29 different countries participated to the randomized and placebo-controlled trial, called CRASH-3 \citep{crash3protocol}, where adults with TBI suffering from intracranial bleeding were randomly administrated TXA \citep{crash32019}.
 The inclusion criteria of the trial are patients with a Glasgow Coma Scale (GCS)\footnote{The Glasgow Coma Scale (GCS) is a neurological scale which aims to assess a person's consciousness.
 The lower the score, the higher the gravity of the trauma.} score of 12 or lower or any intracranial bleeding on CT scan, and no major extracranial bleeding.
-The outcome \modif{we consider in this application} is the DRS after 28 days of injury in patients treated within 3 hours of injury.
-Such an index is a composite ordinal indicator ranging from 0 to 29, the higher the value, the stronger the disability.
-This outcome has some drawbacks in the sense that TXA diminishes the probability to die from TBI, and therefore may increase the number of high DRS values \citep{brenner2018outcome}.
-Therefore, to avoid a censoring or truncation due to death,\modif{ we keep all individuals with deceased individuals imputed a DRS score of 30.} The difference-in-means estimators \eqref{eq:tau_DM} gives an ATE of -0.29 with [95\% CI -0.80 0.21]), therefore not giving a significant evidence of an effect of TXA on DRS.
+The outcome \modif{we consider in this application} is the Disability Rating Scale (DRS) after 28 days of injury in patients treated within 3 hours of injury.
+Such an index is a composite ordinal indicator ranging from 0 to 29, the higher the value, the stronger the disability. \modifbis{This outcome can be considered as a secondary outcome.} This outcome has some drawbacks in the sense that TXA diminishes the probability to die from TBI, and therefore may increase the number of high DRS values \citep{brenner2018outcome}.
+Therefore, to avoid a censoring or truncation due to death,\modif{ we keep all individuals \modifbis{and set the DRS score of deceased ones to 30}.} The difference-in-means estimator gives an ATE of -0.29 with [95\% CI -0.80 0.21]), therefore not giving a significant evidence of an effect of TXA on DRS.

 \paragraph{Traumabase}